 Yes, Virginia, there is a Santa Claus.
 He exists as certainly as love and generosity and devotion exist, and you know that they abound and give to your life its highest beauty and joy.
 Alas!
 How dreary would be the world if there were no Santa Claus!
+It would be as dreary ot from would be the world if there were no Santa Claus!
 It would be as dreary as if there were no Virginias.
-There
+There would be no childlike faith then, no poetry, no romance to make tolerable this existence.
+We should have no enjoyment, except in sense and sight.
+The eternal light with which childhood fills the world would be extinguished.
+Not believe in Santa Claus!
+You might as well not believe in fairies.
+You might get your papa to hire men to watch in all the chimneys on